 Layering requires basic understanding of which pieces are suitable for layering.
 It also requires to identify your body shape type.
 The secret to beautiful layers starts out with a well fitting bra, and body conscious underwear.
 Learn to love shape-wear as layering adds bulk.

 Make sure your layers do not draw attention to the points that you want to hide like a tummy (hello, midlife!) or wide hips when you are pear-shaped.
 Instead, draw attention to the points you want to highlight.
 For example, when you have a tiny waist, you want a cropped sweater, top or jacket end there.
 The hem of any layering piece namely creates a horizontal line that draws attention to where it is.
 Thus, use this strategy in your favor when layering.
-See this guide for a full suit of chic layering tips to maintain great style in the cold season (opens in a new tab so you can finish reading this post) including what colors can help to get the layer-outfit right.
+See this guide for a full suit of creating cold wet weather outfits.

 Why ignoring the basic physics of insulation techniques is a big failure in dressing